Reading from China? This travel report contains a YouTube video, which can only be viewed with a VPN!

 April 2018.
 The ancient Vietnamese art of water puppetry stretches back over a thousand years to the days when Hanoi was known as Thang Long.
-Performances took place in rice paddies and were carried out by the same local craftsmen that created the wooden puppets.
-Today the treasured art form can be enjoyed in this theatre on the northeastern bank of Hoan Kiem Lake.
+Performances took place in rice paddies and were carried out by the same local craftsmen who created the wooden puppets.
+Today Vietnam’s treasured art form can be enjoyed in this theatre on the northeastern bank of Hoan Kiem Lake.

-For more on Vietnam’s amazing capital, have a look at my other 5s from around Hanoi.
+For more on Vietnam’s amazing capital, have a look at my other pieces from around Hanoi.

 Like these?
-Then why not have a leaf through my articles from across Vietnam.
+Then why not have a leaf through my articles from all across Vietnam.

 I’ve been living, working and traveling all over the world since 2001, so why not check out my huge library of travel reports from over 30 countries.